 A plan is needed to …

 allocate and align resources, especially when they are limited.

-- manage people and processes efficiently.
+manage people and processes efficiently.

-- ensure clarity and alignment so you can get into action!
+ensure clarity and alignment so you can get into action!

-- clarify roles and responsibilities.
+clarify roles and responsibilities.

 A strategy is needed when …

 you are not clear on your destination or when there is no agreement on the destination.

-- you have been through a great deal of change, and there is confusion about how to regain traction.
+you have been through a great deal of change, and there is confusion about how to regain traction.

-- even with all your grand plans, hard work, and dedication, you are not getting the performance you want or need.
+even with all your grand plans, hard work, and dedication, you are not getting the performance you want or need.

 you are new to your leadership role and want to define an exciting new direction.

 If you need a strategy, your process should disrupt typical problem-solving practices to invite new ideas and divergent points of view into your strategy discussions.
-As you begin strategy development, your thinking will feel more divergent, eventually converging when your planning team achieves alignment.
-A strategy will emerge from robust planning discussions that then lead to highly satisfying plan development.
+As you begin strategy development, your thinking will feel more divergent, eventually converging when the planning team achieves alignment.
+A strategy will emerge from robust planning discussions that lead to highly satisfying plan development.

-Understanding what you need is the first step but aligning your processes to satisfy that need is equally important.
+Understanding what you need is the first step, but aligning your processes to satisfy that need is equally important.
 Share this post with your team to clarify if you need a strategy or a plan, and then build the right approach to complete your planning with that need in mind.